-Buying a new house?
-Building a house?
-Among real estate attorneys, there is a saying, “50% of builders are crooks, 25% don’t know what they’re doing and be careful with the others.”
-Check the review sites about any builders that you are considering and you will find that most consumers agree with this statement.
+Among real estate attorneys, there is a saying, “50% of builders are crooks, 25% don’t know what they are doing and we are just not sure about the others.”

-Second, most builder purchase agreements are extremely complicated and one-sided that expose consumers to terrible risks and liability.
+Most builder construction agreements are extremely complex and one-sided and expose consumers to terrible risks and liability.
 While many builders often refuse to negotiate these contracts, I still should be able to help.